Yohanan Danino

 Rav Nitzav Yohanan Danino (יוחנן דנינו; born 1959) is an Israeli police officer who served from May 1, 2011, to June 30, 2015, as the 17th chief of the Israel Police.
 Among other posts, he has led the Unit of International Crime Investigations and the police's Southern Command.
 He was also involved in high-profile investigations against top politicians, including Ehud Olmert, Avraham Hirschson, and Avigdor Lieberman.

 Personal life

 Danino was born in Ashkelon on 20 December 1959 to a religious family, and studied in the Or Etzion Yeshiva.
-His parents, Israel and Lisa, were both school teachers.
+His parents, Israel and Aliza, were both school teachers.
 He currently resides in Modi'in-Maccabim-Re'ut, and is married, with four children.

 Military and police career

 Danino served in the Israel Defense Forces until 1982, in the Paratroopers Brigade, after which he joined the Israel Police and studied law at Tel Aviv University.
 During his studies, he was charged with managing the volunteer base of the Civil Guard.
 He then became a prosecutor on behalf of the police, and went on to head the investigations office of the Sharon sub-district.
 In 1998, he became the deputy commander of a new unit that fought car theft, and during his tenure the number of thefts decreased significantly.
 In 2002, he was appointed to command the Unit of International Crime Investigations, and later helped found Lahav 433.

 From 2006 to 2008, Danino headed the Investigations Department.
 During his term, he was involved in the investigations of then-Prime Minister Ehud Olmert, then-president Moshe Katzav, and then-finance and justice ministers, Avraham Hirschson and Haim Ramon.
 He also led the investigation against Foreign Minister Avigdor Lieberman.
 From December 2008 to May 2011, Danino headed the police's Southern Command.
 During his tenure, he presided over the demolition of an illegal mosque in Rahat, which generated great controversy among Israeli Arabs, but Danino countered that refraining from the demolition would deal a severe blow to the rule of law in Israel.